analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     * “-j 8” enabled parallel execution of the build in 8 threads.
 In general, this number should be double the number of cores on your machine.
     * “all” is the target for building “all” of the source code.

-5. You’ll see the source code for the project and the MaximSDK peripheral drivers being compiled on the terminal output.
+5. You’ll see the source code for the project and the Microcontroller SDK peripheral drivers being compiled on the terminal output.
 Finally, the compiled source code will be linked into the build output file (`build/max78002.elf`).

 6. The example project is now successfully built and ready to flash and debug.